 A freelancer accepts the job, and you have your task delivered within the next four hours.

-However, it would be best to stay active the whole time because the person working on your project might need some clarification or extra inputs.
+However, staying active the whole time would be best because the person working on your project might need some clarification or extra input.
 After you get the finished work, go through it and ask for revisions if needed.
 You can talk to Speedlancer’s support team in case of a query or issue.

-Toptal is a freelance platform specifically designed to help startups hire top freelance talents.
+Toptal is a freelance platform specifically designed to help startups hire top freelance talent.
 It is trusted by rising brands like Duolingo, Shopify, etc., for their business, technology, and design needs.